-That’s fantastic when you’re looking for just the right logo or tagline, but the projects you commission via crowdsourcing do not exist in a vacuum.
-They’re collateral that will interact with a number of other elements in your overall marketing strategy.
+That’s fantastic when you’re looking for a great logo design, website design, or tagline, but the projects you commission via crowdsourcing do not exist in a vacuum.
+They’re collateral that will interact with several other elements in your overall marketing strategy.
 And that’s how crowdsourcing creative work can be uniquely beneficial to a marketing team in a rut.
 Seeing a wide array of creative concepts associated with your value proposition or upcoming initiative can help do what in-house brainstorming alone could not: spurring truly unique ideas from your team.

 Design Done Better

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design